Hausdorff Spaces are Sober

 Being a little picky, I have found the demonstration on the reference book, although very easy… unnecessarily complicated.
 This is a very small post where I am going to demonstrate this fact in a much simpler way.
 It is basically the same, but simpler.

-That is, every meet-irreducible must contain every point except for one.
+This implies that, must contain every point except for one.
 It is, therefore, of the shape for some .

 🥳 🍻 😎